 My personal hunch (and I’ve said this for as long as I can remember) is that indefinite ketosis is unnecessary and perhaps even undesirable for most healthy people, and that occasional, even regular dips into ketosis (through fasting, very low-carb cycles, intense exercise) are preferable and sufficient.
 That way, you get the benefits of cyclical infusions of BHB and other ketones without running afoul of any potential unforeseen negative effects.

 Plus, cycling your ketosis means you can eat berries and stone fruits when in season, and enjoy those otherworldly-delicious purple sweet potatoes without worrying.
-Personally, I like food too much to go full-on keto.
+Personally, I like food too much to go full-on, indefinite keto.
 You may not, and that’s okay.

 But if you don’t have to remain in ketosis to resolve or stave off a health condition, if you’re just doing it to do it or for yet-to-be-realized benefits, consider rethinking your stance.
-And if ketosis doesn’t agree with your health or your personal performance goals, then don’t do it.
-It’s certainly not necessary for optimal health (if such a thing even exists!).
+And if ketosis doesn’t agree with your health or your personal performance goals, then don’t consider it an obligation.